Bit-Plugins/example-plugin/README.md

   - event.js
  - plugin.json

-Please see the plugin.json file for a list of support values in the current Bit: Core version.
+Please see the plugin.json file for a list of support values in the current Bit version.